tywhite14/Planar-Multibody-Simulator/README.md

 The only external library will be SFML for graphics rendering.
 Math and physics will all be handled in-house.

+## Workflow
+Currently, I do all development on the `dev` branch and once it reaches a stable milestone of progress, I then merge `dev` into `main`.

+## Build Instructions

+### Windows
+Use Visual Studio 2019 or newer.
+Open the .sln file.
+Build for Release or Debug.

+### Linux
+Navigate to the top-level of the project directory. run the bash script `scripts/buildPMS.sh`

 ## Roadmap
 - make it work for one specific scenario
 - set up GUI application so the user can see the simulation